Review: THE DEBT COLLECTOR (2018)

 It’s been a busy year for Scott Adkins, THE DEBT COLLECTOR is his third film to come out, following THE ACCIDENT MAN and INCOMING.
 It’s also his fourth collaboration with director Jesse V. Johnson, THE ACCIDENT MAN being their most recent.

-French (Scott Adkins) is a great martial arts instructor, but a lousy businessman.
+French (Scott Adkins, SEIZED) is a great martial arts instructor, but a lousy businessman.
 His dojo is going broke and so is he.
-He gets a job working as a collector for Tommy (Vladimir Kulich THE EQUALIZER, LIVE EVIL) and is paired up with veteran collector Sue (Louis Mandylor BATTLE DRONE, HOTEL OF THE DAMNED).
+He gets a job working as a collector for Tommy (Vladimir Kulich, THE EQUALIZER, LIVE EVIL) and is paired up with veteran collector Sue (Louis Mandylor BATTLE DRONE, THE MERCENARY).

 That objection aside, THE DEBT COLLECTOR is a good film, with plenty of action.
 Adkins gets to throw more punches here than in his last few films combined.
 Apart from the fight in his dojo, he doesn’t get to cut loose with a lot of fancy moves, however.
 The fights are more realistic, with plenty of close in striking and grappling.